swaldman/sbt-ethereum/README.md

 The database constains metainformation about contracts that you have deployed or interacted with using sbt-ethereum. *It is shared by all projects.*

 ### Aliasing accounts

-It can be annoying to type (really, to copy and paste) full Ethereum addresses all the time when sending Ether or invoking contract methods.

-sbt-ethereum permits you to define aliases for addresses in the repository, which you can use in place of hex addresses in almost every sbt-ethereum command.

-Try `ethAlias<tab>` to see the three alias-related tasks, `ethAliasSet`, `ethAliasList`, and `ethAliasDrop`.

-**Note:** Using aliases introduces a potential security issue.
-If an unauthorized party modifies the address to which an alias points, you may send ether to or invoke contract methods on a malicious, unintended recipient.
-Before doing anything high-stakes, verify that your alias points to where you think it points with `ethAliasList`.

 ### Examining sbt-ethetherum repository data